 The Chronocar is my first published novel.
 It won Best Indie Book Award in the Science Fiction category in 2018.
-My second novel, Edge of Perception will be released soon and I have already completed the manuscript for the third.
+My second novel, Edge of Perception will be released soon and I have already completed other manuscripts and a screenplay.

 I fell in love with radio when I was a kid.
 I had the good fortune to attend a college that had a radio station.
 I had the most popular program on the air.

 In 1968, when I was but a college freshman, I heard Orson Welles’ 1938 “War of the Worlds” broadcast for the first time in it’s entirety.
 I was blown away, and vowed, one day, to make my own version.
 Exactly ten years later, “Day of the Martians” premiered on public radio across the city.
 Written, directed and engineered by me, it still impresses, as it did Halloween, 2015 when it was heard for the first time on Canadian public radio and on the Sonic Society website.
 Click here to hear it now.

 I produced other radio productions, but “Day of the Martians” is my magnum opus.

 I was once part of a group of writers who focused on short stories, “The Edgy Writers Workshop.”
 We self-published an anthology of “Edgy” stories.
 The result is the Over The Edge Anthology, now available on Amazon.
 Three of the stories are mine.